instax-dutta/OneShotAI/oneshotai/README.md

 3. **Set up environment variables:**
    - Create a `.env.local` file in the root of the `oneshotai` directory.
-   - Add your Mistral API key:
+   - Add your API key:
      ```env
      MISTRAL_API_KEY=your-mistral-api-key-here
      ```